o2r-project/architecture/docs/user-scenarios.md

 Andrea turned 29 this year.
 She is always up for a joke and a pot of coffee but is also quite impatient.
 Especially if she has to wait for others or if she hasn’t had any progress for a while.
-However, currently Andrea does his Ph.D in the field of geosciences.
+However, currently Andrea does her Ph.D in the field of geosciences.
 Two years ago she decided to go for a cumulative dissertation, meaning she publishes scientific papers throughout his graduation and summarizes them at the end.
 She already published his first paper a few months ago which is good, actually.
 One of the reviewers was interested in the data and the source-code in order to reproduce the results.